BarNahmias/stars_tracker/README.md

 # stars_tracker
 ## Image Processing and Similar Triangles
-This Python code applies various image processing techniques Constellation Matching to find the best line that fits a set of keypoints detected in an image.
+This Python code applies various image processing techniques to find similar triangles that form the best transformation to a set of keypoints identified in the images.

-Dependencies
+## Dependencies
 The following libraries are required to run this code:

 OpenCV (cv2)
 NumPy
 Random
-Installation
+## Installation
 To install the required dependencies, you can use the following command:

 pip install opencv-python numpy
 Usage

 The code can be run from the command line by providing an image file as an argument.
 For example:

-python main.py image.jpg
+python triangle.py

-Image Processing
-The image processing pipeline consists of the following steps:

-star tracker
-Algorithm description:
+## Algorithm description:

 An algorithm for solving the problem of matching the stars between two images and finding the transition matrix between them